haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/intro/intro-composer-gloss.md

 ---

 ### Component {#gloss-component}
-We refer to what you're coding as *components*.
+We refer to what you're coding as *组件*.
 (Composer refers to them as <a href="https://getcomposer.org/doc/05-repositories.md#packages" target="_blank">*packages*</a>; the terms component and package are equivalent.)
 A {% glossarytooltip 3425e9ae-5edf-4fc6-b645-06023e9e5e5b %}Magento component{% endglossarytooltip %} can be classified into the following *types*:

 *	{% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} (extend Magento capabilities)
 *	{% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} (change the look and feel of your {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} and Admin)
 *	{% glossarytooltip 9c4c7b9b-43f0-4454-8e8c-fb62ad40c35f %}Language package{% endglossarytooltip %} (localize the storefront and Admin)

-You can *package* your components as follows:
+You can *package* your 组件 as follows:

 *	Individually
 *	As a <a href="https://getcomposer.org/doc/04-schema.md#type" target="_blank">metapackage</a>, which is a Magento Marketplace requirement if you're developing a product that has more than one component.

-	A metapackage consists of *shared packages*.
-Examples: a metapackage that consists of a module and a theme, two modules, two themes, and so on.
+	A metapackage consists of *shared packages*. 例如: a metapackage that consists of a module and a theme, two modules, two themes, and so on.

 	More information about metapackages can be found in the next section.